zpgallegos/zavant/docs/architecture/decisions/0016-reconcile-current-revisions-into-iceberg.md

 Spark and merged into each contract table by its natural key.

 The job creates format-version-2 Iceberg tables in an explicit Glue Data Catalog database and S3 warehouse.
-It writes `projection_revisions` only after every analytical table merge succeeds.
-A separate `current_game_revisions` table records the current raw revision for each game and contract version, giving Athena and dbt a queryable current-state join.
+It merges `games` after every other analytical table, so its one-row-per-revision grain is the completion marker.
+A separate `current_game_revisions` table records the current raw revision for each game, giving Athena and dbt a queryable current-state join.

 Iceberg does not provide one transaction across all 25 tables.
-If a run fails after a subset of merges, its completion registry remains absent.
-A retry selects the same revision and repairs every table through deterministic merges.
+If a run fails before the terminal `games` merge, the revision remains incomplete.
+A retry selects it again and repairs every table through deterministic merges.
 The Glue job allows only one concurrent run.

 The Glue resources live in a separate `zavant-analytics-{environment}` CloudFormation stack.
 The stack receives the retained acquisition bucket as an